Part 2 : Strategies for Kids and Teens with Disabilities to Confront Bullying

 • Do not under any circumstances allow a school to ignore specific complaints about bullying – sometimes a teacher or other school staff member may not wish to get involved, or they don’t believe the allegations for some reason.
 Be persistent.
 Write everything down.
 Get legal help when necessary.

-• Make sure your kid gets all the support they need – counselling, peer support, understanding, compassion, and talk it out with them and handle all problems as quickly as possible
+• Make sure your kid gets all the support they need – counseling, peer support, understanding, compassion, and talk it out with them and handle all problems as quickly as possible

-• Teach your kids how to use the Internet safely – it is crucial they understand that some websites, forums, and chat sites can be dangerous
+• Teach your kids how to use the Internet safely – they must understand that some websites, forums, and chat sites can be dangerous

 • Speak with your kids about their experiences with others – try not to let them get away with saying “everything is fine” if your instincts tell you otherwise